-- The course is well grounded in practice by integrating and applying practical examples throughout the course, for example, case scenarios linked to assignments, vivas and problem-based learning tasks and visiting lecturers.
+- Variety of teaching and learning methods: The course is well grounded in practice by integrating and applying practical examples throughout the course, for example, case scenarios linked to assignments, vivas and problem-based learning tasks, and visiting lecturers.
 This integrates placement and coursework and therefore makes learning relevant to practice.

-- Critical thinking is encouraged throughout the course, helping learners to develop professional reasoning skills.
+- Encouraging you to think: Critical thinking is encouraged throughout the course, helping learners to develop professional reasoning skills.
 Learners are facilitated to explore and justify their thinking and decision-making, as well as considering the bigger picture.

 MSc (220 credits)/ PgDip (120 credits)/ PgCert (60 credits)

-On completion of the full MSc or a PgDip, you will be eligible to register with the HCPC and work as an occupational therapist.
+On completion of the full MSc or a PgDip, you will be eligible to apply to register with the HCPC and work as an occupational therapist.
 Single module study is not available.

 Teaching, learning and assessment

-Assessment methods include peer and self-assessment, written assignments, viva voce, presentations, projects and placements.
-Practice placements form a core element of the course and your personal performance is also assessed.
+Assessment methods include peer and self-assessment, written assignments, viva voce assessments, presentations, projects and placements.

 Teaching hours and attendance